beyondgrep/ack3/README.md

 # ack 3

 ack is a code-searching tool, similar to grep but optimized for programmers searching large trees of source code.
-It runs in pure Perl, is highly portable, and runs on any platform that runs Perl.
+It is highly portable and runs on any platform that runs Perl.

 ack is written and maintained by Andy Lester (andy@petdance.com).